-The Queen has added a rare photo of Harry and Meghan to her mantelpiece
+The Queen has a framed photo of Prince Harry and Meghan Markle on her mantelpiece

 The framed picture was spotted in the background of a photo-op between the Queen and Honorable George Brandis, the Australian High Commissioner to the United Kingdom during a private meeting on Wednesday.

-Prince Harry and Meghan can be seen taking pride of place on a small table to the left of the fireplace.
+Prince Harry, 33, and Meghan, 36, can be seen taking pride of place on a small table to the left of the fireplace.

 It's not clear when the photo was taken, but it's thought the picture could have been snapped by famed photographer Alexi Lubomirski during their couple's engagement shoot last December.